 The Alvord Hot Springs (and small convenience store) is privately owned and they have the only bathroom in the area.
-You’ll most definitely want to take a soak in the springs, if nothing else to gain access to their toilet and shower!
+You’ll most definitely want to take a soak in the springs if nothing else to gain access to their toilet and shower!
 They also sell some groceries and firewood in case you don’t come well-stocked.

-Sonoran Desert National Monument, Arizona
+5. Sonoran Desert National Monument, Arizona

 But you’ll find yourself competing for 1 of only 18 campsites in the whole park, each of which is in close proximity to neighboring campers.
 And with downtown Tucson less than 20 miles away, the light pollution will impede your perfect starry sky.

 Pick up all the groceries, water, beer, and tequila you need before leaving Phoenix as you won’t find many amenities where you’re headed.
 First head south to Maricopa and then west towards Gila Bend which will take you through the northern part of the National Monument and give you a quick introduction to the desert.

 Once you arrive in Gila Bend you can make a quick stop to top off your gas tank and your ice chest (be sure you have plenty of gas and water).
 Now head south out of Gila Bend and hop on the I-8 heading east.
-You immediately notice that even though this is a interstate there are no guardrails and there are a number of dirt roads heading off into the desert on both sides of main highway.
+You immediately notice that even though this is an interstate there are no guardrails and there are a number of dirt roads heading off into the desert on both sides of the main highway.

 There are no specified trails in the area.
 Just wander around among the uniquely shaped cacti and be careful where you step!